Questions about next year's conference

 - Set realistic goals and fully develop your proposal.

-- Think creatively about format, especially about ways to encourage attendees to work together to share experiences, brainstorm, or solve a problem.
+- Go beyond the "sage on a stage."
+Think creatively about format, especially about ways to encourage attendees to work together to share experiences, brainstorm, or solve a problem.

 - Be clear and concise with your takeaways and description.
 Keep in mind that your most critical reader may be a law firm CEO, law school administrator, or court administrator trying to decide whether or not to let your potential audience member attend.
 Please try to keep your description to fewer than 100 words.